Insights

 M&A – Resilient amid uncertainty

-Despite continued global geopolitical and macroeconomic volatility, M&A activity in Q1 involving Irish businesses remained resilient.
-Alkermes closed its US$2.37bn acquisition of Avadel Pharmaceuticals, Willis Towers Watson completed its US$1.3bn acquisition of Newfront and bolt-on activity continues apace across tech/AI, life sciences, financial services and energy/infrastructure.
+Despite continued global geopolitical and macroeconomic volatility, M&A activity in early Q1 involving Irish businesses remained resilient.
+Alkermes closed its US$2.37bn acquisition of Avadel Pharmaceuticals, Willis Towers Watson completed its US$1.3bn acquisition of Newfront and bolt-on activity continued apace across tech/AI, life sciences, financial services and energy/infrastructure (albeit the impact of the recent escalation of hostilities in the Middle East on M&A activity remains to be seen).

 Separations – Unlocking value